artndev/artndev-blog-v2/README.md

-## Quick Overview
+## Overview

 The next-generation version of [my personal blog](https://github.com/artndev/artndev-blog) with a lot of improvements and an upgraded tech stack.

-> In this version, Back-end and Front-end work on the same domain without any CORS policy issues.
+> In this version, back-end and front-end work on the same domain without any CORS policy issues.
 Thanks to the Maven plugin called _frontend-maven-plugin_, REST API is available at the _/api_ subpath.

 ## Tech Stack